Glenview Park Secondary School

 Glenview Park Secondary School is a high school in Cambridge, Ontario, Canada, for students in South Galt.
-The school was opened in 1957.
-It is also one of the two International Baccalaureate (IB) Schools in Waterloo Region.
+The school was established in 1957 and is also one of the two International Baccalaureate (IB) Schools in Waterloo Region.

 Sports teams

 Glenview is known as the Panthers when playing sports, representing the colours of Black, White & Red.
 However they are sometimes referred to as Glenview Panthers or Glenview, especially when against Preston High School who are also known as the Panthers.